FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

   * ``patient/Observation.r?_id=Id\With\BackwardSlash`` becomes ``patient-Observation.r?_id=Id\\With\\BackwardSlash``

-2. Tell Firely Server which character is used in Step 1, then Firely Server will generate a proper `SMART on FHIR scope <http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html>`_ and handle the request further.
+2. Configure Firely Server which character is used in Step 1, then Firely Server will generate a proper `SMART on FHIR scope <http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html>`_ and handle the request further.
 This can be configured via setting ``AccessTokenScopeReplace``.

 For the first step above, instead of doing it manually, you can deploy `SMART on FHIR AAD Proxy <https://github.com/azure-smart-health/smart-on-fhir-aad-proxy>`_ to Azure, which helps you to replace ``/`` to ``-`` in a SMART scope.
 The other option would be to follow `Quickstart: Deploy Azure API for FHIR using Azure portal <https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-portal-quickstart>`_, check "SMART on FHIR proxy" box and use the proxy by following `Tutorial: Azure Active Directory SMART on FHIR proxy <https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/use-smart-on-fhir-proxy>`_.

 .. warning::
-  When you use the proxy, be careful with the `SMART on FHIR v2 scopes <http://hl7.org/fhir/smart-app-launch/STU2/scopes-and-launch-context.html>`_.
-Becasue ``-`` is allowed there (see examples below).
+  When you use the SMART on FHIR AAD Proxy, be careful with `SMART on FHIR v2 scopes <http://hl7.org/fhir/smart-app-launch/STU2/scopes-and-launch-context.html>`_.  ``-`` is an allowed character within the access scope (see examples below).
-  In those cases, the proxy simply replaces ``/`` with ``-`` and not able to escape the original ``-``, then Firely Server could not figure out which ``-`` is original, which makes the request failed.
+  In those cases, the proxy simply replaces ``/`` with ``-`` and does not escape the original ``-``, then Firely Server cannot figure out which ``-`` is original, which will result in a failed request.

   * ``patient/Observation.rs?category=http://terminology.hl7.org/CodeSystem/observation-category|laboratory``
   * ``Observation.rs?code:in=http://valueset.example.org/ValueSet/diabetes-codes``